simoneorlando97/webeep-cli/README.md

 - View direct links related to specific files or folders and open them with a single click directly in your browser

 ## Attention
-The webeep display must be the default matrix display.
+The webeep view must be the default matrix style.

 ## Installation